10 Best iOS Password Managers for iPhone & iPad in 2024

 5. NordPass — Intuitive and Easy-to-Use iOS Interface

-NordPass is one of the most user-friendly iOS password managers on this list — its streamlined interface makes generating and auto-filling passwords easy, and it integrates well with iOS’s biometric login system — so there’s no need to enter a complex master password every time you log in.
-That said, I’d love to see NordPass add Apple Watch compatibility like 1Password has.
+NordPass is one of the most user-friendly iOS password managers on this list — its streamlined interface makes generating and auto-filling passwords easy, and it integrates well with iOS’s biometric login system.
+That said, I’d love to see NordPass add Apple Watch compatibility like 1Password has.5.
+NordPass — Intuitive and Easy-to-Use iOS Interface

 5. NordPass — Intuitive and Easy-to-Use iOS Interface

-NordPass’s vault auditing and data breach monitoring features aren’t unique, but they worked pretty well in my testing and detected all of my weak and repeated passwords.
+NordPass’s vault auditing and data breach monitoring features worked pretty well in my testing and detected all of my weak and repeated passwords.
 They also identified multiple instances where my test email was leaked in the last few years.

-However, NordPass for iOS lacks features included in the Windows and Android apps, such as emergency access, which is disappointing.
+However, NordPass for iOS lacks emergency access, a feature included in the Windows and Android apps, which is disappointing.
 Competitors like RoboForm have emergency access in their iOS versions.

-NordPass Free offers a good number of features, including unlimited password storage, multi-device sync, and biometric logins — but you can only use it on 1 device at a time.
-NordPass Premium covers unlimited devices simultaneously, and it includes extra features like password sharing and data breach monitoring for $1.29 / month.
+NordPass is compatible with iOS, Android, Windows, and macOS, allowing for effortless password management and sharing across different devices.
+The free version offers a good number of features, including unlimited password storage, multi-device sync, and biometric logins — but you can only use it on 1 device at a time.
+NordPass Premium covers unlimited devices simultaneously, and it includes extra features like password sharing and email masking for $1.29 / month.
 NordPass Family is the same, but it covers up to 6 users for $3.69 / month.

 Bottom Line: